Hidden Gems in Spain off the Beaten Track

 Hidden gems in Spain are hidden in plain sight.
 They are easy to get to and glorious to enjoy.
 Thing is, they are frequently overshadowed by the bigger, more popular cities like Barcelona, Madrid, Valencia and Bilbao.
-Most visitors hit the high spots due to lack of time.
-Unless you live in Span, you are likely to miss these hidden gems that are often off-the-beaten-path.

 To help visitors put these lovely hidden Spanish gems on their radar, we asked frequent travelers to share their favorite small towns, regions and experiences in Spain.
 It would take a lifetime to see them all.